 Educate Yourself on Addiction

-Another thing you can do to help your addicted spouse is educate yourself on addiction and addiction recovery.
+Another thing you can do to help your addicted spouse is to educate yourself on addiction and addiction recovery.
 In particular, learn about the risk factors for relapse.
 Addiction is a complex disease, and it’s important for loved ones to realize how easily it can take hold of someone’s life.
 It is not a character flaw or weakness.

 Expect a Changing Relationship